DavidUdell/AI_2027_Widgets/README.md

    });
    ```

-## Bayesian Analysis Module
+## Comparisons Widget

-The project includes a Bayesian analysis module that implements KL divergence
+The project includes a Comparisons module that implements KL divergence
 calculation for comparing probability distributions.
-Since masses are pinned to
-unity (100%), the scoring rule simplifies to standard KL divergence.

 ### KL Divergence Formula